How to find a lawyer

 Ask whether the lawyer you consult with will handle your case personally or if it will be passed off to someone else in their firm.
 If they are not part of a firm, ask if a paralegal will complete any of the work.
 Make sure you meet and feel comfortable with the person who will do the bulk of the work on your case.

-How often and through what methods will the lawyer communicate with you?
+- How often and through what methods will you communicate with me?

 You should feel confident that your lawyer will keep you up-to-date on all important information about your case.
 Ask how often you should expect to hear from them and whether they’ll e-mail or call you with new information.
 Make sure you know whether you’ll hear from them personally or if your primary point of contact will be their assistant.
 Any of these options are fine as long as you feel comfortable with them.

-How many hours do they anticipate you’ll be billed for?
+- How many hours do you anticipate I'll be billed for?

 It’s impossible for an attorney to tell you the exact amount of legal fees you’ll have to pay in advance.
 However, they should be able to give you an estimate of how many hours you’ll be billed for.
 Be cautious of an attorney who refuses to give you even a ballpark estimate of the cost of your case.